zenobio93/seat-docs/docs/installation/manual_installation.md

 #### EVE Sde Update

 SeAT makes use of a number of tables from the EVE [Static Data Exports](https://developers.eveonline.com/resource/resources).
-MySQL conversions of this data is available at [https://www.fuzzwork.co.uk/dump/](https://www.fuzzwork.co.uk/dump/) and used in SeAT.
+MariaDB conversions of this data is available at [https://www.fuzzwork.co.uk/dump/](https://www.fuzzwork.co.uk/dump/) and used in SeAT.

 To update to the [latest SDE](https://github.com/eveseat/resources/blob/master/tools/generate_sde_json.php#L22) within SeAT, run: